MDAnalysis/MDAKits/docs/source/add.rst

    ## command as shown below.
    ## Otherwise you need to include commands to make the tests available.
    ## For example, if the tests are in the repository at the top level under `./tests`:
-   ## First use `git clone latest` to either clone the top commit for "develop" runs or check out
+   ## First use `git clone latest` to either clone the top commit for "development code" checks or check out
    ## the latest tag for "latest release" checks.
 Then then run pytest:
    ##    - git clone latest
    ##    - pytest -v ./tests